🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 The “buy vs. build” conundrum remains an age-old issue whenever businesses plan to add to or upgrade their martech stack.

-While it must be judged on a case-by-case basis, building something as complex and intricate as a CEP will require time, resources, and, most importantly… money.
+While it must be judged on a case-by-case basis, building something as complex and intricate as an enterprise CEP will require time, resources, and, most importantly… money.

-Building a Customer Engagement Platform is not a set-it-and-forget-it activity.
+Building an enterprise customer engagement platform is not a set-it-and-forget-it activity.

 And that’s not all.